Kythira

 Ports in Kythira

-The port of Kythira is located in Diakofti, on the east coast of the island.
-Near the port there is a cafe, a tavern and many hotels.
-Parking spaces and car rentals are also in the nearby area.
-Keep in mind that the port can be crowded especially in the summer, so we suggest that you get there in time.
+Near the port there is a café, a tavern and many hotels.
+Parking spaces and car rental companies are also available in the nearby area.
+Keep in mind that the port can get crowded in the summer, so we recommend that you get there in time.

 Island hopping from Kythira

-The ferries departing from mainland Greece for Kythira, continue their journey and arrive in Antikythera and the port of Kissamos in Crete (near Chania).
-There are 3-4 ferry routes a week to Antikythera and the journey takes close to 2.5 hours.
-The ferry connection Kythira - Kissamos is performed weekly and the duration is around 4 hours.
+Ferries departing from mainland Greece to Kythira, continue their journey and arrive in Antikythera and the port of Kissamos in Crete (near Chania).
+The Kythira - Antikythera ferry route is normally available with 3-4 weekly crossings and the journey takes between 1.5 and 2.5 hours.
+The Kythira - Kissamos ferry route is also available around 3 times a week and the duration is around 4 hours.

 Get lost into the lush vegetation and visit the island's waterfalls